Electric Car Grant 2026: Full list of eligible cars & how to save £3750

 The Electric Car Grant's (ECG) is the UK government's attempt to help overcome a key barrier to electric car adoption — high up-front costs.

-Since changes to the Expensive Car Supplement — the so-called luxury car tax — were introduced in April 2025 meant that electric cars were no longer exempt, manufacturers had targeted selling EVs priced under £40,000 in order to dodge it.
+When changes to the VED Expensive Car Supplement — the so-called luxury car tax — were introduced in April 2025 meant that electric cars were no longer exempt, manufacturers had targeted selling EVs priced below the initially announced £40,000 threshold in order to dodge it.
+This has subsequently been increased to £50,000 for electric cars.

-Now that the ECG has been introduced, a flurry of more radical model mix realignment and price-shuffling to broaden the range of cars that could qualify for it has occurred, with more set to follow.
+Now that the ECG has been introduced, a flurry of even more radical model mix realignment and price-shuffling has occured to broaden the range of cars that could qualify for it.

-That means if a manufacturer already sells a low-specification variant of an EV for £37k or lower, providing there's no change to the bodywork, battery capacity, which wheels are driven or the electric motor's power output, mechanically identical versions in more expensive trim levels or packed with extra-cost options will still receive the ECG discount.
+How does that work?
+If a manufacturer price lists an EV for £37k or lower, providing there are no differences in bodywork, battery capacity, which wheels are driven or the electric motor's power output, higher specification versions of the same car, including those with extra-cost options, still qualify if they don't exceed £42k.

 You may also like